 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

 Doctors use many tests to diagnose a brain stem glioma and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most other types of tumors, a biopsy is the only way to make a definitive diagnosis.
-In recent years, biopsies have not been used and, in some instances, specifically avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options, and the procedure can have serious risks.
-However, biopsies may be used when a brain stem glioma has unusual features.
-In addition, as new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.
+In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options.
+In addition, the procedure can have serious risks.
+However, a biopsy may be used when a brain stem glioma has unusual features.
+As new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.

 - Age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma: